andredesousa/angular-jest-playwright/README.md

 # Testing an Angular app with Playwright

-This project provides a baseline code base to help you kick start an Angular project with end-to-end tests It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13 and [Node.js](https://nodejs.org/en/about/releases) version 14.
+This project provides a baseline code base to help you kick start an Angular project with end-to-end tests.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13 and [Node.js](https://nodejs.org/en/about/releases) version 14.

 ## Available npm scripts